 Several other Viet-Nam Information Notes will be available in the near future.
-Anticipated subjects include "The Legal Basis of the U.S. Commitment"; "National Reconciliation in South Viet-Nam"; "The Military Struggle"; and "Communist Aggression Against South Viet-Nam."
-The Superintendent of Documents, U.S. Government Printing Office, on request, will place individuals on its mailing list to receive Selected United States Government Publications-a free, bi-weekly announcement of new publications, including subsequent numbers of this series.
+The Superintendent of Documents, U.S. Government Printing Office, on request, will place individuals on its mailing list to receive Selected United States Government Publications-a free, biweekly announcement of new publications, including subsequent numbers of this series.